qutang/mhealth-visualizer-r/docs/SensorData.io.write.md

 * `gzip`: whether to gzip the output csv file.
 * `flatDir`: whether to use mhealth folder structure or just use flat directory.
 * `splitHour`: whether to split input dataframe into hourly csv files.
+* `custom_name`: if provided, the file name will be custom_name and all other file name preset parameters such as sensorType will be discarded.
+* `append`: whether to append to a file if the file exists
+* `header`: whether to add column header or not